 10) Expanding the CDCN's approach to other rare diseases

-The CDCN has an exciting new partnership in 2019!
-The CDCN will be announcing the launch of a year-long project in 2019 to help spread our Castleman disease collaborative research and support strategy to other rare diseases.
-The CDCN's partner (to be announced!) approached the CDCN after being extremely impressed by the approach the CDCN has taken in accelerating research, supporting patients, and finding treatments for Castleman disease.
+The Castleman Disease Collaborative Network (CDCN) is excited to announce that we're partnering with the Chan Zuckerberg Initiative (CZI) to accelerate Castleman disease research and revolutionize rare disease research.
+CZI approached the CDCN after being extremely impressed by the approach the CDCN has taken in accelerating research, supporting patients, and finding treatments for Castleman disease.
 In this partnership, the CDCN will strengthen and expand the tools we use to support patients and physicians and advance research.
 We are extremely excited about this work in 2019 and to have such a strong partner so that we can help build our infrastructure and collaboration platforms for the future.

 We want to assure patients and our community that the CDCN’s mission will continue to have Castleman disease as our #1 priority.
 All of our research will continue to be for Castleman disease and your donations will continue to support Castleman disease endeavours.
 Though the mission of this project is ultimately to fine-tune a strategy and plan that other rare diseases can use to support themselves, we believe that this partnership will strengthen what we’re doing for Castleman disease in the process.
 We promise to not lose sight of Castleman disease and Castleman disease patients.
 We know that thousands of patients and loved ones are counting on us and we will not let our Castleman community down.